emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does not have 4K content. ❌

 ***
-## Levidia
-### Score: 11/22
-1. Streams load, but it takes a second. ⚠️
-1. Site gives both 1080p/720p options. ✔️
-1. Good for both new and old content. ✔️
-1. Only 1 host, but it generally always works. ✔️
-1. Site does not have episode auto-next. ❌
-1. Site feels dated, lots of room for improvement. ❌
-1. Site is missing subtitle features. ❌
-1. Has movies, shows and anime. ✔️
-1. Has watchlists when you signup. ✔️
-1. Site is lacking in terms of content discoverability and sorting. ❌
-1. Site does not have 4K content. ❌

-***
 ## TVids
 ### Score: 11/22
 1. Servers can be good, but are known for occasional inconsistency. ⚠️